How to Change DNS | Router, Windows, Android, iOS, Mac, Linux and ChromeOS

 In the new window that opens at the bottom, select the option “Use the following DNS server addresses” and provide the address of the DNS servers you want to use.
 Once this is done, confirm the changes in all windows by clicking “OK.”

-It is worth remembering that this same procedure can be used to define a new DNS server for IPv6 connections by simply selecting this protocol in the previous list.
+It is worth remembering that this same procedure can be used to define a new DNS server for IPv6 connections by simply selecting IPv6 from the previous list.
 It is also important to note that the process must be repeated for all Windows PC connections, including wireless, wired, and virtual connections.

 Ready!
-To ensure that everything will work correctly, it is recommended to restart the machine to clear the DNS cache or follow the step-by-step provided by Microsoft to do this from the Command Prompt.
+To ensure everything works correctly, it is recommended to restart the machine to clear the DNS cache or follow the step-by-step instructions provided by Microsoft to do so from the Command Prompt.

 Change DNS on Android